Inapproximability of Maximum Diameter Clustering for Few Clusters: Introduction

-Lastly, it is worth noting that even when the input pointset (of size $n$) is restricted to $O(\log n)$ dimensions, both of our above hardness results still hold.
-In Euclidean space, this follows from applying the Johnson-Lindenstrauss lemma; in Hamming space, it follows from our proof (where we use Hadamard codes, and we could instead use small-biased sets to bring the dimension down to $\Theta(\log n)$).
-Finally, note that when the number of dimensions is bounded by a constant, the \tdiam problem is in \P.
+Lastly, it is worth noting that our hardness results continue to hold even when the input pointset (of size $n$) is restricted to $O(\log n)$ dimensions.
+In the Euclidean metric, this follows from applying the Johnson-Lindenstrauss lemma \cite{JL84}; in the Hamming metric, it follows from our proof (where we can replace the Hadamard codes used in the proof in this paper by small-biased sets~\cite{naor1990small}, consequently bringing the dimension down to $\Theta(\log n)$).
+Finally, we remark that when the number of dimensions is bounded by a constant, the \tdiam problem is in \P.

-Thus, a summary of the best known hardness bounds and approximation algorithms for the \kdiam problem, for constant $k\geq 3$, is given in Table~\ref{table}.
+The state-of-the-art hardness bounds and approximation algorithms for the \kdiam problem, for constant $k\geq 3$, is summarized in Table~\ref{table}.